5/8/2025

 Ron Kramer

-no question that it's on the table.
-The issue is going to be timing of, you know, what happens to the US economy in the future.
-But I think you have to separate out that, you know, there's still a very strong US economy that, you know, is going through a transition period as part of a purposeful negotiation to accomplish two things, increased prosperity and increased security.
-So, let's, you know, remember, you know, we've built a business over a very long period of time.
-Our HBC business, and you know, we really want to come back to this, you know, 85% of our EBITDA comes from a business that's largely unaffected by tariffs.
-The housing market in the United States still is many millions short in new construction, and that will come in, and if the goal of increased prosperity comes as a result of the economic policies that are currently under negotiation.
-So, our CPP segment, you know, at a billion of revenue, our target for that business is to get it to a 15% margin.
-We went through a global sourcing model.
-We continue to believe that the asset-right business model for the US gives us flexibility to move manufacturing to wherever the best value proposition for price for our customers.
-We have leading brands.
+Yes.
+There's no question that it's on the table.
+The issue is going to be timing of, you know, what happens to the U.S. economy in the future.
+But I think you have to separate out that there's still a very strong U.S. economy that is going through a transition period as part of a purposeful negotiation to accomplish two things, increase prosperity and increase security.
+So let's remember, we've built a business over a very long period of time.
+Our HBP business, and, you know, we really want to come back to this, you know, 85% of our EBITDA comes from a business that's largely unaffected by tariffs.
+The housing market in the United States still is many millions short in new construction, and that will come in if the goal of increased prosperity comes as a result of the economic policies that are currently under negotiation.
+So our CPP segment, you know, at a billion of revenue, our target for that business is to get it to a 15% margin.
+We went to a global sourcing model.
+We continue to believe that the asset-light business model for the U.S. gives us flexibility to move manufacturing to wherever the best value proposition for price For our customers, we have leading brands.
 We have design and logistic capability.
-So, yes, 15% for CPP, and you know, we have a general business in HBC that's a 30% margin that is getting misvalued based on the combination with the consumer products business, where people are doubtful of, you know, what the impact of tariffs is going to be and what the long-term margins for this business is going to be.
+So, yes, 15% for CPP.
+And, you know, we have a gem of a business in HPP.
+That's a 30% margin that is getting misvalued based on the combination with a consumer products business. where people are doubtful of, you know, what the impact of tariffs is going to be and what the long-term margins for this business is going to be.

 speaker